How is the Mooncup® menstrual cup environmentally friendly? 10 reasons

 4. The Mooncup® is zero waste

-An astonishing 200,000 tonnes of sanitary waste are sent to landfill in the UK, every single year.
+An astonishing 200,000 tonnes of sanitary waste are sent to landfills in the UK, every single year.

 The Mooncup menstrual cup is one sustainable swap that is guaranteed to drastically reduce the waste you create.
 You’ll soon notice the change by the emptiness of your bathroom bin!